 God is present not only in my here-and-now, but in the here-and-now universally.
-The present moment we need to be aware of in meditation is the present moment of our world.
+We need to be aware of ithe present moment of our world.
 We read the signs of the times to do this, as the only place where God is found.

 This is not just a task for our solitude, it is a new way of life, a new way of being a fully alive human being.
-Interacting with others and with our world needs to be integrated into our lives during our contemplative times - the way Jesus lived.
+Interacting with others and with our world needs to be integrated into our lives during our contemplative times -- the way Jesus lived.